1. Home

 Options to reset the sequential counter

-The default value for this setting is Disabled which means you can choose not to reset the counter and continue with the sequential counting.
+The default value for this setting is Disabled which means you have the option to reset the counter disabled and continue with the sequential counting.
 But there are times when you feel the number of orders is more and keeping a log of them might get difficult with enormous order numbers.
-So that time you can select either Daily, Monthly, and Yearly as per the requirements.
+So you can select Daily, Monthly, and Yearly as per your requirements.

 For instance, say the Sequential: Reset counter is set to Daily, and the Reset counter value is added as 1.